SystemNodes/Financial_Inclusion/README.md

 *Task:*

-This task is a binary classification problem.
-I are provided with a dataset containing demographic information and financial service usage data for individuals in East Africa.
-The objective is to develop a machine learning model that can predict whether an individual is likely to have or use a bank account.
+Using a dataset containing demographic and financial service usage information for individuals in East Africa, the objective is to train a machine learning model to predict the likelihood of an individual having or using a bank account.
+The model will output a binary classification, indicating whether an individual is likely or unlikely to have/use a bank account.

 *Problem Statement:*